kristine-kiki/Django_recipes_blog/README.md

 <li>Recipes were visible in the blog even when their status was pending and they hadn't been approved by the admin.
 I added a status field to track approval, updated the approval logic, and updated views and templates to show only approved recipes.</li>
 <li>At the end of the project background image were not displayed correctly. i veryfied the correct path, ensured the image were in the correct directorie, and ran collectstatic command to gather static files.Cleared browsing data.</li>
 <li>Many bugs were resolved using Django's debug mode.
 This feature made it easy to identify the causes of errors and address them.
 For more complex issues, I could quickly find solutions by searching for the exact error messages.</li>
+<li>Categories were not being correctly saved or "pulled in" when creating or editing recipes.
+Fix: Identified missing form.save_m2m() calls after form.save(commit=False) in add_recipe and recipe_edit views.
+Added this line to both views, resolving the issue.</li>

 ## Cloning This Project
 To create a clone, follow these steps:<br>